Learn how BugSnag Performance uses sampling to gather data within your plan limits.

 By using statistics that have been calculated where there is too little data, you may risk:

 BugSnag Performance will warn you when you are viewing data with a larger error margin, and will make suggestions for what you can do to correct for that.
-Where we estimate that you are not sampling enough of the spans that your application generates, we will also recommend that you increase your span quota.
+Where you are using a managed quota and we estimate that you are not sampling enough of the spans that your application generates, we will also recommend that you increase your span quota.

 For more information, or to help you understand whether you are sending enough performance span data to BugSnag, please contact us.